 Naughty in Nice

-This historical mystery is a hardcover edition that was published by Berkley on September 6, 2011 and has 328 pages.
+historical mystery that was published by Berkley on September 6, 2011 and has 328 pages.

 Explore it on Goodreads or Amazon.